jakubpitula/dating_app_api/README.md

 #### Constraints:
 password - 6 characters or longer
-gender - 'm', 'f', 'nb' or 'pns' - standing for male, female, non-binary, prefer not to say
+gender - 'm', 'f' - standing for male, female age - integer, 18 or more

 If successful, returns HTTP response 200 with
 'uid': created user id